 A trustee requires a unique skill set.
 You want a specialist, especially when it comes to making discretionary decisions about how and when beneficiaries receive trust assets.

-This needs to be done in accordance with the expressed terms of the trust and the trust professional’s knowledge and experience with the other myriad of variables to consider.
+This needs to be done in accordance with the expressed terms of the trust, your wishes, and the trust professional’s knowledge and experience with the other pertinent variables to consider.

 Ask prospective trust companies about client service.
 Although trust-only companies are regulated like banks, they’re not deposit institutions, and they don’t have incentives to sell you CDs or loans, for example.
 Trust companies tend to act more as consultants, so you should expect a high degree of personalized service.

 Ask about the decision-making process.
 When a beneficiary has a request, what variables will the trustee consider?
 Is there a trust committee?
 Who participates?
-If you have special circumstances, such as a special-needs child or a family business issue, how would the trustee handle them?
+If you have unique circumstances, such as a loved one with special needs, or a family business issue, how would the trustee handle them?
 There should be clear answers to these questions with a thorough discussion, not “Well, it depends.”

 Ask how the trustee views their role.
 While the trustee has legal title of ownership to trust assets, their role is to manage, protect, and distribute the assets according to the grantor’s wishes and to serve the beneficiaries, not to retain the assets (unless that was the grantor’s wish).
 Is the trustee’s organization in the business of keeping assets on deposit for their own benefit, or does it see itself as a facilitator for the family’s benefit?